 The isolator is mechanically stable in this position as long as the isolator has not been brought forward too much.
-(The amount shown in the image to the left is safe by several millimeters.)
 It should therefore not be necessary to reinsert the isolator at the end of the tuning procedure.

-Loosen the exposed 8-32 setscrew using the included 5/64" hex key.
+Loosen the exposed tuning setscrew using the provided 0.050" hex key.
 At this point, the output polarizer will be free to rotate.